-- 7. Head Coverings: No hats, caps, or other head coverings may be worn in the school building or during school hours.
-Exceptions may be made for particular field trips and field day.
-All hair accessories for K3-12 girls should be white, blue, yellow or uniform plaid.
-Headbands may be purchased at the uniform store or may be of the same color as the ribbons. - 8.
-Hair: Students should keep their hair neatly groomed at all times.
-Radical hair styles unbecoming of a professional environment are not allowed.
-Boys' hair must not be longer than the top of their collar, nor cover their eyebrows, and may not be worn in a ponytail.
-Hair around the ear and sideburns must be groomed at a level that matches the individual's mid-ear region.
+7. Head Coverings: No hats, caps, or other head coverings may be worn in the school building or during school hours.
+Exceptions may be made for particular field trips, fieldday, and dress down days..

+8. Hair: Students should keep their hair neatly groomed at all times.
+Radical hairstyles unbecoming of a professional environment are not allowed.
 Hair coloring must be natural or of natural appearance.
+Boys' hair should not touch their shirt collar and not lay below their eyebrows.
+Hair should be clean, combed, and neatly trimmed or arranged.
+Ponytails are not acceptable for boys.
 All male students (7-12) must be clean-shaven.
-Administration reserves the right to suggest a haircut at anytime, and it must be done within one week of the notice.
-This is to insure that hair is not too unruly and has a presentable, groomed appearance. - 9.
-Jewelry: Wearing expensive jewelry at MCPS is strongly discouraged.
+Administration reserves the right to direct students to get a haircut at any time, and it must be done within one week of the notice.
+All male students (7-12) must be clean-shaven.

+9. Jewelry: Elementary students cannot wear rings or bracelets and only post earrings.
+Wearing expensive jewelry at MCPS is strongly discouraged.
 Students may wear unobtrusive jewelry, such as a small religious medal on a fine metal chain.
-Elementary girls may wear one post earring per ear and may not wear bracelets or rings of any form.
-Middle School girls may not wear dangling or hoop earrings and may only wear two bracelets.
+Middle School girls may not wear dangling or hoop earrings.
 Middle and High School girls must choose jewelry befitting a professional work environment.
-MS and HS girls may wear two POST earrings per ear lobe.
+Middle School and High School girls may wear two post earrings per ear lobe.
 Boys may not wear earrings.
-Students are not allowed to wear jewelry in other facial piercings, such as gauged ears or bars on the upper ear. - 10.
-Tattoos: No visible tattoos are allowed at MCPS. - 11.
-Belts: Must be worn on all uniform pieces that require belts.
-They must be navy, brown, or black in color. - 12.
-Make-up: Not allowed in K3-6.
-Make-up in 7-12 should be natural looking and appropriate as judged by the administration.
-Fingernail polish for girls in K3-8, if any, should be clear in color. - 13.
-Outerwear: All students (K3-12) will also have the option to wear outerwear purchased from the uniform store, our school sanctioned vendor (BSN Sports), and the online spirit store including sweaters, sweater vest, approved royal blue hooded sweatshirt (for K3-6 ONLY), navy/royal crew neck sweatshirt or gray soft shell jacket.
+Students are not allowed to wear jewelry or other facial piercings, such as gauged ears or bars on the upper ear.

+10. Tattoos: No visible tattoos are allowed at MCPS.

+11. Belts: Must be worn in grades 2-12 on all uniform pieces that require them.
+They must be navy, brown, or black in color.

+12. Make-up and fingernail polish: Elementary students are not allowed to wear make-up or fingernail polish.
+Make-up for girls grades 7-12 should be natural looking and appropriate as judged by the administration.
+Fingernail polish and length for girls 7-12 should not be distracting to the learning environment.

+13. Outerwear: All students (K3-12) will also have the option to wear outerwear purchased from the uniform store, our school sanctioned vendor (BSN Sports), and the online spirit store including sweaters, sweater vest, approved royal blue hooded sweatshirt (for K3-6 ONLY), navy/royal crew neck sweatshirt or gray soft shell jacket.

-Additional outerwear options are allowed in Black, Blue, White, Gray, and Anthracite with any combination of the knight head logo, school name, and/or sport/activity.
-At no time will hoodies or front pockets be permitted in grades 7-12.
+Additional outerwear options are allowed for grades 7-12 if sanctioned by the school and should have the knight head logo, school name, or sport/activity.
+Older Catholic articles with hoods, front pockets, nylon and fleece jackets and off colors have been eliminated from the middle and high school approval list.
 Varsity athletes may wear the school letter-jacket.

-On Mass day in the high school, the only acceptable outwear to be worn into Mass is the blazer.
-No sweatshirts or jackets are permitted to be worn under the blazer to Mass.
-Middle School students are only permitted to wear the uniform sweater option or gray soft shell jacket into Mass.
-Elementary School students are only permitted to wear the uniform sweater option, navy crewneck sweatshirt, or gray soft shell jacket into Mass.

-The fleece and nylon jacket have now been retired and are no longer acceptable outerwear options.

-The following applies specifically to each campus:

-ELEMENTARY CAMPUS:
+Students who violate a dress code policy will be asked to report to the office the following morning to show that the violation has been remediated.
+If a student fails to show or remediate the violation, detention will be assigned.
+Repeated violations will also result in detention.

+Students will be given one week to comply with our hair policy.
+A student who does not comply within that week will not be allowed to attend school until in compliance.

+4.7.2 Elementary Campus

-K3/K4: Girls' uniform options:
+K3/K4 Girls' uniform options: